 The role of natural gas, the new players and changes to the market.
 An overview of the energy source that’s the bridge to a renewable future.

-As a leading international player in the energy sector, Eni actively participates in the realization of low carbon economy objectives through a growing commitment towards renewable energy sources and by maximizing gas usage, mainly for the decarbonisation of electricity generation but also of transport.
+As a leading international player in the energy sector, Eni actively participates in the realization of low carbon economy objectives through a growing commitment towards renewable energy sources and by maximizing gas usage, mainly for the decarbonization of electricity generation but also of transport.

 It is an indisputable fact that natural gas, combined with a growing use of renewable energy, will play a key role in the path towards building a low emission impact economy model.
 There are a number of reasons behind this statement: